highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/03.assignment-clients/01.baking/docs.md

 If you need an avatar to stay in your domain, you have to upload it to your Asset Server.
 The avatar or .fst file contains a texdir - something with which you can specify where to load textures from.

 If you try baking an .fst with a texdir, the textures for the baked avatar will fail to load.
-You can either:
+You can either
 * Not bake the avatar by unchecking the box "Use baked (optimized) version" in the Asset Browser.
 * Upload an .fst file without a texdir.